 In Truce, du Toit, creates a quiet juxtaposition between predator and prey, in various positions of embrace and tolerance.
 Such odd-bedfellows include the Ibis and two snails; a gray wolf and fox; a snow leopard and a mountain goat.
 According to the artist, this series looks at the idea of truce from three perspectives: war, relationships, and animal conservation; it is “an armistice to open a door for understanding, tolerance and reconciliation.”
 In today’s climate of intense emotional and ideological differences, du Toit shows us the harmony within the animal kingdom, as role models for us all.

 Isabelle du Toit was born in Strasbourg, France and moved to South Africa with her family as a teenager.
 There, she received a Bachelor of Fine Art in Printmaking from Nelson Mandela University.
 She moved to Texas in the mid 1990’s where she lived and worked for over 10 years and now resides with her husband on the coast in South Florida.
+In 2016, she was a finalist for the BP Portrait competition at the National Portrait Gallery in London.
 Du Toit’s work has exhibited nationally in Texas, California, Chicago, New York, Colorado, Seattle, and Florida, among others.
 Internationally, her work has been shown in London and Panama City, Panama.